lovehifi/build-lms-sq-raudio/README.md

-How to create a perfect and feature-rich Music Server-Player with a user-friendly, easy-to-use, visually appealing interface, coupled with outstanding sound quality on your Raspberry Pi?
+How to create a perfect and feature-rich Music Server-Player (Software) with a user-friendly, easy-to-use, visually appealing interface, coupled with outstanding sound quality on your Raspberry Pi?
 Choose rAudio on the Arch Linux platform and LMS (Material Skin) to turn this into a reality.
 (Pi 2, Pi 3, and Pi 4).